w3c/wai-intro-atag/content/education.md

 {% include box.html type="start" h="2" title="Summary" class="full" %}
 {:/}

-This page introduces a standard to help you make your learning management system (LMS) and other authoring tools accessible to people with disabilities.
+This page introduces a standard to help you make your learning management system (LMS) and other education  tools accessible to people with disabilities.

 It includes quotes from personas (fictional users) to help you understand some aspects of accessibility for your tools.